content-left-bg.png

 Policy statement

-ECEI provides grant funding to ensure children and families have access to high quality early childhood education and care services that provide safe, inclusive and nurturing learning environments.
-ECEI strives to deliver effective, efficient, and transparent end to end grant management to the early childhood sector.
+The Early Childhood Division (EC) provides grant funding to the Early Childhood Sector to support children and families across Queensland to have access to high quality early childhood education and care services that provide safe, inclusive and nurturing learning environments.
+EC strives to deliver effective, efficient, and transparent end to end grant management to service providers within the early childhood sector.
 This policy has been developed in line with the Early childhood grants management framework and is supported by the Early childhood grants management procedure.
+The Department of Education (the department) is committed to managing grants in a manner that complies with the Human Rights Act 2019 (Qld).

 Principles